I need to replace our 30-year-old freezer. Looking to purchase small, chest-type, freezer, about 9 cubic feet. Any advice on brands?

 Berta from Detroit, MI

 When we bought our freezer back in the late winter (around feb. i am thinking) I went online and went to the yahoo search engines and typed in freezer recommendations.
 I know I spent maybe 1 hour researching what we needed, because you need a certain cubic foot per family member and don't remember that.
 I also think it is important to get one with a keyed lock.
 I don't know if i am much help because I don't remember our brand name.
 I know it was a maytag/whirlpool's scratch and dent sale,and most likely the latter. you can save mega bucks if you are willing to get one a little dinged up.
 Also ask yourself if you need a chest freezer.
 Can you stand on your head while you get in the freezer digging around?
+Or do you want an upright, much easier to navigate in?

 We bought a Sears Kenmore frost free upright 13.7 cu. ft. freezer 3 years ago for about $380 and I absolutely love it.
 I once had a smaller chest type freezer and hated it.
 Things got lost in the bottom and forgotten about and it was virtually impossible to organize.
 I really like the fact that the upright opens like a refrigerator where you can see everything and it is much easier to organize.
 It does have a lock on it but since there aren't any kids around we don't use it.
 Our's is kept in the garage.
 Anyway, although it's just my husband and me, we keep it filled.
+I buy the family packages of meat and repackage them for 2 in freezer bags.